carbonext-tech/api-b2b-docs/docs/getting-started/signing-up.md

 ## Acquiring Credentials

-The access to API endpoints is tied to authentication access and does not respond without using the **token**, so you first need to call a user and generate the certificate for your API.
+The access to API endpoints is tied to authentication access and does not respond without using the **token**, so you first need to call a user and generate the credentials for your API.

 For testing purposes with the application, use the prepaid payment method in the approval environment to:
 - create your user;
 - register your company;
-- generate your purchase with a credit card number without authentication in this environment.
+- generate your purchase with a teste credit card.

 ### Create your user